 - Freezer – Freeze the leftovers in individual portions wrapped in plastic wrap and then aluminum foil.
 Freeze for up to 2 months then thaw in the fridge when ready to serve.

-- Reheating – Heat in a skillet over low heat or it is even delicious served cold on top of your favorite salad.
+- Reheating – Heat in a skillet over low heat, in a 275°F oven for about 10 minutes, or serve cold on top of your favorite salad

 Slow Cooker Salmon